open/close all folders

 - Final Fantasy VIII has the draw command, which lets you pull spells out of the enemies' bodies to replenish your own stock.
 Beware, however; some enemies, such as Ochu and The final boss can mana drain you.

 - In Final Fantasy Tactics A2, spells are kept from being overly powerful by MP starting at zero and regenerating 10 each turn.
 For this reason, Osmose's straight MP drain would be too powerful when used by a mage class, and we instead get the Arcanist class's "Syphon" spell which drains the opponent's MP and restores an equal amount of the casters HP.
 The Lanista attack "Sword of Light" still does this conventionally, probably because Seeq don't have a lot to spend MP on.

-- Final Fantasy X has this in the form of Osmose, found in Wakka's Sphere Grid.
-If taught to your dedicated Black Mage (usually Lulu), it facilitates near game-breaking spamming of Flare and/or Ultima.
+- Final Fantasy X has Osmose found in Wakka's Sphere Grid.
+If taught to your dedicated Black Mage (usually Lulu), it facilitates spamming of Flare and/or Ultima.
 Especially since you can pull the MP from allies if you want.

-- Bravely Default has the Aspir magic spell as well as the Vampire's Magic Drain ability.
+- Bravely Default has the Aspir magic spell (the normal Black Magic spell as well as the Sword Magic variant) and the Vampire's Magic Drain ability.

 - Ragnarok Online has an interesting example with it's Soul Change skill.
 Instead of just draining mana it swaps the mana pools between the caster and his target.
 As a result it can also be used to replenish allies mana using your own.